auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 We assume that girth size is never a limiting factor due to the high density of the individual products.

 As a starting point we place all cleaning agent bottles in a single parcel so that the penalty is only paid once.
-However, the discreet nature of the different weith of the product classes means that it may no longer be possible to make particularly precise use of the shipping weight, as the weight unit of the cleaning detergent is no longer available.
+However, the different weight of the species in $$N$$ means that it may no longer be possible to make optimal use of the shipping weight, as the weight class of the cleaning detergent is no longer available or other parcels.
-Furthermore, the degressive cost structure of shipping costs makes it more attractive to pack two medium-weight packages than one very heavy and one light package.
+Furthermore, the degressive cost structure of shipping costs might make it more attractive to pack two medium-weight packages than one very heavy and one light package.
-It renders obvious that there is no simple heuristic or packing instruction that guarantees minimal shipping costs.
+It renders obvious that there is no simple heuristic packing instruction that guarantees minimal shipping costs.
 We will therefore proceed to mathematical optimization to minimize shipping cost.

 **Mathematical optimization**, also known as mathematical programming is the art of selecting of the best solution, given a set of conditions that have to hold true (equality constraints) as well as a set of conditions that may vary in a given range (inequality constraints).
 The nature of the variables involved in the cost function and in the constraints define the problem category and thus the solution approach.
 Mathematical programming is used everywhere, from routing problems, AI training and shipping cost optimization to advanced process control and has equal origins in the chemical engineering community as well as in operations research.
-Mathematical optimization has emerget to provide solution strategies to deal with bi-level problems (optimization problems that are subject to another optimization problem), uncertainty (both stochastic and worst case) as well as many more "special" cases.
+Mathematical optimization has matured to provide solution strategies to deal with bi-level problems (optimization problems that are subject to another optimization problem), uncertainty (both stochastic and worst case) as well as many more "special" cases.
 It takes more than a lifetime to learn all about it.
 The interested reader is directed to my former Professor Stratos Pistikopoulos who taught me optimization (see [Parametric](https://parametric.tamu.edu/)) as well as his dear collegues in the field such as Professor Alexander Mitsos (see [SVT](https://www.avt.rwth-aachen.de/cms/AVT/Forschung/Systemverfahrenstechnik/~ipqz/Prozessregelung/lidx/1/)).
-Furthermore I suggest reading articles in [CACE](https://www.sciencedirect.com/journal/computers-and-chemical-engineering), and [EJOR](https://www.sciencedirect.com/journal/european-journal-of-operational-research), both great journal to follow and inspire how engineering problems are solved via optimization.
+Furthermore I suggest reading articles in [CACE](https://www.sciencedirect.com/journal/computers-and-chemical-engineering), and [EJOR](https://www.sciencedirect.com/journal/european-journal-of-operational-research), both great journals to follow and inspire how today's engineering problems are solved via optimization.

 ## Cost of goods
 We base the solution algorithm on the price per liter of produced oat drink and define a known monthly subscription model size $$a$$.